anima-wg/anima-brski-prm/draft-ietf-anima-brski-prm.md

 When the pledge receives a Status Query with status-type `bootstrap` it SHALL respond with previously collected telemetry information (see {{vstatus}} and {{estatus}}) in a single Pledge Status artifact.

-The pledge-status response message is signed with IDevID or LDevID, depending on bootstrapping state of the pledge.
+The pledge-status response message is signed with IDevID or domain-owner signed EE credentials, depending on bootstrapping state of the pledge.

 The following CDDL defines the structure of the Pledge Status (pStatus) data: